abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Group isomorphism between different representations of S3](../03_monoid/group_isomorphism.svg)

 As in category theory, in group theory isomorphic groups are considered instances of one and the same group.
-For example the one above is called $Z_3$.
+For example, the one above is called $Z_3$.

 Finite groups
 ---